 Medicine Through Literature began in 2007 when a group of fourth-year medical students requested an elective in which they could read and discuss stories and books "that had nothing to do with medicine."
 That first year we discovered that no matter what we read, our discussions often returned to the practice of medicine, because doctoring is about human struggle---through illness and death, through love and relationships---and so much great writing has at its core these central themes.
 The selections for this course have changed every year, but the issues, the questions, remain constant.

-Schedule: The course begins in August and ends in early April so that it will not interfere with preparations for second-year final exams and the USMLE Step 1.
-Most of the course takes place over the web via Blackboard so as to allow for maximum flexibility in students' schedules.
+Schedule: The course begins in August and ends in March so that it will not interfere with preparations for second-year final exams and the USMLE Step 1.
+Most of the course takes place over the web via Canvas discussions so as to allow for maximum flexibility in students' schedules.
 After each reading block, there will be an evening meeting to discuss the material.

 Why Medicine through Literature?
 Dr. Rita Charon, internist, writer, and a scholar in the forefront of the "Narrative Medicine" movement in America, defines this discipline as "medicine practiced with the narrative competence to recognize, interpret, and be moved to action by the predicaments of others." ("Narrative Medicine: Form, Function, Ethics," R. Charon, Annals of Internal Medicine, 1/2001.)